Uniqueness of hyperbolic Busemann functions in the Newtonian N-body problem

 \begin{corollary}[Uniqueness of the directed horofunction] Let $h>0$ and $a\in\Omega_h$.
 Then the Gromov's ideal boundary of the Jacobi-Maupertuis metric $j_h$ contains a unique horofunction directed by the configuration $a$.
-Moreover, this horofunction $b_a$ is differentiable on some cutted cone $\cone_a(\alpha,r)\subset\Omega$. \end{corollary}
+This unique directed horofunction is exactly the Busemann function $b_a$ of the configuration $a$. \end{corollary} \begin{proof} Since $a\in\Omega_h$, by Remark \ref{rk:inclus-horo-hyp} we have that $\calB_h(a)\neq\emptyset$, and $\calB_h(a)\subset\calS_a$.
+Since any horofunction $u\in\calB_h$ satisfy $u(0)=0$, we deduce from Theorem \ref{thm:main} that $\calB_h(a)$ is actually a singleton.
+Let now $\gamma\in\calM_a$ and $b_\gamma$ be the associated Busemann function.
+By Lemma \ref{lem:busemann-vs-hypviscsol} we know that $b_a=b_\gamma-b_\gamma(0)$ is exactly the horofunction directed by $a$, therefore $\calB_h(a)=\{b_a\}$. \end{proof}